Emma Clark, BA (Hons) - Author

 If you’ve landed here, you’re likely seeking answers to persistent unpleasant symptoms, or maybe you just have that relentless nagging feeling that something isn’t right.
 You KNOW you just shouldn’t feel this way.
 We get it.
 We’ve been there.
 And if, like us, you’ve explored every other avenue imaginable, you might be now wondering if the answer lies in a dysregulated nervous system.
 Let’s delve into that possibility.

-In this comprehensive guide, we’ll explore exactly what it means to have a dysregulated nervous system, including the effects, signs and symptoms.
-By the end, you’ll be armed with all the resources you need to navigate your way back to nervous system resiliency.
+In this guide, we’ll break down what it really means to have a dysregulated nervous system, along with the effects, signs, and symptoms that come with it.
+By the end, you’ll have the tools and resources you need to start your journey back to nervous system resilience.
+Let’s get started!

 What is The Nervous System?